umbraco/UmbracoDocs/Contribute/Style-Guide/index.md

 ### Punctuation in headings

+Try to not use any kind of punctuation in headings and headlines.
+These should act as titles, and no punctuation is necessary.

-This rule will give a warning if you end headings with either of these punctuation symbols:
+For consistency, this rule will give a warning if you end headings with either of these punctuation symbols:

 - ?
 - :